The distinctive, handcrafted nature of Heath tile is beautiful, but it does take careful installation.

 We offer two types of tile

 You order the shape and glaze, and we make it for you.
-With over 100 glazes and dozens of shapes and sizes to choose from, our Made-to-Order tile is a powerful, versatile tool for architects, designers, professionals and homeowners.
-Our Made-to-Order Collections are Classic Field, Dimensional, Tapestry, Dwell Patterns, Mural, and Dual Glaze.
+With over 90 glazes and dozens of shapes and sizes to choose from, our Made-to-Order tile is a powerful, versatile tool for architects, designers, professionals and homeowners.
+Our Made-to-Order Collections are Classic Field, Dimensional, Mural, Dual Glaze, and Stan Bitters.
 Made-to-Order tile is subject to lead times.

 Designing Your Tile Installation